The Annual General Meeting

 - on the fees to be paid to the auditor and, if necessary, the members of the Board;

 - members of the Board, if necessary;

 - the auditor;

 - any other business mentioned in the summons to the meeting.

 The AGM shall be held each year on a date determined by the Board within a period of six months from the end of the financial period.
 Typically, the AGM is held once a year.
 Any shareholder wishing to have a matter discussed at the AGM must report this to the Board by the end of January.
 A shareholder can send their demand for a matter to be dealt by the Annual General Meeting (or by any other General Meeting) by email at legal (at) munifin.fi.

 An extraordinary General Meeting shall be convened, if necessary, to discuss any specific proposal made to the General Meeting.
 An extraordinary General Meeting must be held if shareholders with no less than 10 percent of the shares so demand, in writing, in order to discuss a specific matter.
 In such case, a notice of meeting must be delivered within one month of the arrival of the demand.

-According to the Articles of Association, the summons to a General Meeting shall be delivered in writing by publishing it on the company’s website, by sending it to the e-mail or postal addresses as notified by each shareholder to the company or by publishing it in a publication specified by the Board.
-The summons to a General Meeting must be delivered at the earliest two months and at the latest one week before the advance registration date stated in the summons to the General Meeting.
-The company always endeavors to deliver the summons well in advance, as a general rule three weeks before the meeting.
-To be entitled to attend a General Meeting, shareholders must register with the company by the date specified in the summons to the General Meeting, which shall be no earlier than five days before the General Meeting.
+According to the Articles of Association, the summons to a General Meeting shall be delivered in writing by publishing it on the company’s website, by sending it to the e-mail addresses as notified by each shareholder to the company, by sending it by post to the address entered to the shareholder register or by publishing it in a publication specified by the Board.
+The summons to a General Meeting must be delivered at the earliest three months and at the latest one week before the record date of the General Meeting.
+The last date for advance notices of participation shall be mentioned in the summons of a General Meeting.